zohaiblazuli/VoiceAuth/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License & Copyright
+## Licensing & Copyright

-Do kindly mention/credit us when showcasing this project.
+Please do mention us when showcasing this repository.

 ## Acknowledgements